lpmdiaz/3D-SFS/README.md

 This command will create the *CLRT.pdf* file containing the plotted CLRT.

 **3D SFS**
+First need to use the *parse3Dsfs.cpp* program to make a file the R script can use.
+Parameters are input file, output name, and the three population sizes.
 Input 3D SFS, output pdf name without extention, then angles phi and theta.